How to Create a HACCP Plan: Step-by-Step Guide for Food Manufacturers

 a) Hazard Analysis: Identifying Food Safety Risks

-1. Upload Your SOPs & Docs: Instead of starting from scratch, the user uploads existing SOPs, GMPs, or other relevant documents.
+• Upload Your SOPs and Documents: Instead of starting from scratch, the user uploads existing SOPs, GMPs, or other relevant documents.
 IONI parses these materials automatically.

-3. Smart Suggestions: If the uploaded docs lack coverage for typical hazards in a process step (e.g., reheating), IONI highlights the gap and recommends updates.
-The user simply clicks "Apply," and the system adds the hazard or creates a new process step.
+• Smart Suggestions: If the uploaded documents lack coverage for typical hazards in a process step, IONI highlights the gap and recommends updates.
+The user clicks 'Apply,' and the system adds the hazard or creates a new process step.

 b) Critical Control Points (CCPs) and Limits

-2. Critical Limits Definition: IONI suggests appropriate limits (e.g., time, temperature, pH) and sources them from regulatory standards or previous validated documents.
+• Critical Limits Definition: IONI suggests appropriate limits (e.g., time, temperature, pH) sourced from regulatory standards or previous validated documents.

-3. Validation & Adjustment: Users can modify values or manually input alternatives, while the system ensures all critical points are logically and legally sound.
+• Validation and Adjustment: Users can modify values or manually input alternatives, while the system ensures all critical points are logically and legally sound.

-Result: An effective HACCP plan that identifies and enforces strong, data-backed critical limits at every CCP.
+Result: An HACCP plan that identifies and enforces data-backed critical limits at every CCP.

 c) Monitoring, Corrective Actions, and Verification

-1. Set up Monitoring Plans: For every CCP, the system generates monitoring protocols and auto-fills who, what, how, and how often to check.
+• Set up Monitoring Plans: For every CCP, the system generates monitoring protocols and fills in who, what, how, and how often to check.

-2. Corrective Action Triggers: If a deviation is detected, IONI suggests corrective actions based on industry norms or past incidents.
+• Corrective Action Triggers: If a deviation is detected, IONI suggests corrective actions based on industry norms.

-3. Automated Verification Support: IONI tracks progress, highlights weak spots, and guides the user in reviewing incomplete or missing documentation.
+• Verification Support: IONI tracks progress, highlights weak spots, and guides review of incomplete or missing documentation.

-4. Color-Coded System Health: Each section of the plan is visually flagged - incomplete, partially complete, or validated - helping the user track what still needs review.
+• Color-Coded System Status: Each section of the plan is visually flagged — incomplete, partially complete, or validated — so you can track what still needs review.

-Result: Continuous improvement and live system status that supports a verified, resilient HACCP approach.
+Result: Live system status that supports a verified, resilient HACCP approach.

-1. End-to-End Document Generation: From product descriptions to CCP logs and SOPs, IONI generates printable PDF outputs that cover the full HACCP lifecycle.
+• End-to-End Document Generation: From product descriptions to CCP logs and SOPs, IONI generates printable PDF outputs covering the full HACCP lifecycle.

-2. GMP/GHP/CCP Logs: The system proposes formats for tracking daily operations, which can be exported or integrated into a future QMS.
+• GMP/GHP/CCP Logs: The system proposes formats for tracking daily operations, which can be exported or integrated into a QMS.

-3. Smart GAP Detection: If your plan is missing something (e.g., a sanitation SOP for a heating step), IONI alerts you and offers to generate the document.
+• Gap Detection: If your plan is missing something — a sanitation SOP for a heating step — IONI alerts you and offers to generate the document.

-4. Full Transparency: You can view, edit, or regenerate all forms.
-The system is built to scale, from small producers to enterprise-level manufacturing.
+• Full Transparency: You can view, edit, or regenerate all forms.

-Result: A full digital paper trail with customizable forms, compliant with regulators and ready for audits.
+Result: A full digital paper trail, compliant with regulators and ready for audits.

 • Small producers looking to comply with food laws quickly